-There are currently four adult foxes, three females and a male, all related to a grandmother who is no longer with us.
-Of these foxes, one is now the aunt of three others.
+There are currently six adult foxes, five females and a male, all related to a grandmother who is no longer with us.
+Of these foxes, one is now the aunt of four others.
 Confused?
 We are too...

-One of these younger ones one had six cubs in the spring of 2024, of whom three have survived and are doing very well.
+One of these younger ones one had six cubs in the spring of 2024, of whom three have survived into autumn 2025 and are doing very well.

 Here are just a few of the shots taken over the last couple of years.